 2. Topics separated by pipes for example: Sale now on | New lines added | Win a trip to Dubai

 If you need a bit of help with generating some really catchy subject titles, the Subject Line online rating tool gives you free tips on how to improve it.

 Another great tool is Subject Line Checker, which allows you to find out what keywords will boost or drop your email success rate.

 I know it can be hard to come up with an engaging subject line each time you send out an email but test them.
 Use A/B split tests to test subject lines.
 You can send 50% of your list one subject line and 50% another.
 You will soon learn what type of subject line receives the highest open rates.
 Don’t keep using the same style of subject line.
 Be creative.

 As you can see, there is a lot to consider when it comes to email marketing.
 When it is done correctly it’s a very successful marketing channel that can be extremely profitable.
-If you have any questions around any of the points above, or need help with your e-mail marketing strategy, please do not hesitate in contacting us.
+If you have any questions around any of the points above, or think you could benefit from a free e-mail audit the get in touch.